telerik/blazor-docs/_contentTemplates/loaders/themeColor.md

 #loaders-theme-color

 The color of the animated loading icon is controlled through the `ThemeColor` parameter.
-You can set it to a member of the `Telerik.Blazor.ThemeColor` class:
+You can set it to a string property of the static `ThemeConstants.Loader.ThemeColor` class:

 * `Primary`
 * `Secondary`